By David Henry

 JPMorgan changed a key risk model in the CIO and lost control over the accuracy of its financial reporting in the first quarter as the office built up a massive credit derivatives portfolio that had trading losses of nearly $6 billion.

 JPMorgan, whose $2.29 billion of assets make it the biggest U.S.-based bank, said it was informed on Wednesday by the U.S. Office of Comptroller of the Currency and the Federal Reserve Bank of New York that changes were needed in its capital calculations.

 Former CIO trader Bruno Iksil became known in the derivatives market as the "London Whale" for the size of the positions he took.
 The name has stuck to the affair even as the bank has said others were involved.

 The losses, a major embarrassment for Dimon, also led JPMorgan on Thursday to formally restate its first-quarter results, as it previously said it would.

 Though the losses were never seen as big enough to threaten JPMorgan's position as one of the strongest U.S. banks, the company suspended stock repurchases in May to rebuild capital it had lost.

 Dimon said in April that he wanted to buy back shares when they were cheap to increase the value of the remaining shares outstanding.
 He suggested then that the shares were a bargain for the company at less than about $45.

 The shares traded Thursday morning at $36.99, down 0.5 percent for the day and 9 percent lower than before the derivatives problem was disclosed by the company on May 10.

 For JPMorgan to resume stock repurchases, it must win approval from the Federal Reserve after another annual stress test of its balance sheet, and the company's board of directors must complete their own investigation of the CIO, according to the Thursday filing.

-(Editing by Gerald E. McCormick and John Wallace)
+(Reporting by David Henry in New York; Editing by Gerald E. McCormick and John Wallace)